MrEliptik/SnakeGen/ressources/article/notes_victor.md

 1. Line crossover: One or more line in the parentB matrix is chosen and will replace the ones of parentA to create the offspring.
 The number of lines and their place in the matrix can et must be random.
 2. Patch crossover: A 'patch' or a small 2D matrix is chosen from parentB to replace the corresponding part in parentA.
 The size and the placement of the patch are random.
 You can limit the size of the patch otherwise it can be as big as the weights matrix itself, basically using only the genes of one parent.

 Now that we know how it works, we understand the importance of this method to mix genes.
-Without that, we would rely only on random mutaion to evolve, and it could be a really long and tedious process, that would eventually never converge.
+Without that, we would rely only on random mutation to evolve, and it could be a really long and tedious process, that would eventually never converge.
 By mixing the best parent's weights, we try to create offspring that have all the qualities of their parents.
-Obviously it also means that some of them will actually get the 'bad weights' and will probably perfome really poorly.
+Obviously it also means that some of them will actually get the 'bad weights' and will probably perform really poorly.
 This is not a problem, as they will eventually die and not reproduce.

+---

+**BELOW IS NOT WHAT I WAS SUPPOSE TO REDACT, JUST SOME THOUGHTS AND OBSERVATION**

 #### Goal

-Our goal was to use genetic algorithm (selection, breedind and mutation) to evolve an agent's neural network to play snake.
+Our goal was to use genetic algorithm (selection, breeding and mutation) to evolve an agent's neural network to play snake.

 #### Inputs / outputs

 When you want an agent to play a human game, you have to think about what vision of the game your agent will have.
 Us human, see the entire grid of the game at once, with the position of our snake and the food.
 That could be a way for our agent to see the world, each cell of the grid or even every pixel could be an input.

-In our case, we chose the second opton, which is to take the snake's perspective.
+In our case, we chose the second option, which is to take the snake's perspective.
 This case is closer to what a robot would see.
 We wanted to give it a more realistic view and that's why we went with a combination of "lines of sight", "cones of sight" and a sens for fruit presence.
 That gives us a total of 11 inputs (3 lines of sight, 4 cones of sight, 4 cones of fruit presence).

 Let us explain you what they are precisely.